 Best 48, 49 and 50-inch 4K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 48, 49 and 50-inch 4K TVs you can buy in 2020.

-There was a time when a 48 inch, 49 inch or 50-inch TV would have been considered huge – it's now considered by many manufacturers (and some consumers) to be small and as a result unworthy of the latest tech.
-OLED TVs don't come smaller than 55 inch, and neither does Samsung's flagship QLED range.
+There was a time when a 48 inch, 49 inch or 50-inch TV would have been considered huge – it's now considered by many manufacturers (and some consumers) to be almost small and as a result unworthy of the latest tech.
+It was only last year that the first Samsung QLED was released at this size, and it took until 2020 for the first OLED TVs at this size to be announced (and they're not yet on sale).

-But what if a 50-inch screen is the maximum size you want or are able to fit in your room?
+But what if a 50-inch screen is the maximum size TV that you want or are able to fit in your room?
 We've got good news.
 While a true flagship TV might be out of the question, you're in prime mainstream territory, where manufacturers and retailers sell the most models and where competition is at its fiercest.
 In other words, you can expect to get excellent value for money.

 When it comes to picture technology, almost all models at this size are now 4K, and there's no need to look for a Full HD model, because these 4K TVs are already very affordable indeed.